-I have written for The Week, Jezebel, ELLE, Broadly, The Hairpin, The Toast, Refinery29, The Frisky and various print publications in London, China and Australia.
+I have written for the Guardian Weekend magazine, The Week, Jezebel, ELLE, Broadly, The Hairpin, The Toast, Refinery29, The Frisky and various print publications in London, China and Australia.

 My friend Rachel and I co-wrote a book about living in Beijing (my part) and living in Paris (her part).
 It’s called GRADUATES IN WONDERLAND (Gotham).
 To find out much, much more, visit www.graduatesinwonderland.com.

 You can get the book here or check it out on Goodreads.